 Narcissists do this with ease as they lack the empathy to care, they believe they are always right and are oblivious to how their behaviour affects others, only how peoples reactions might affect the narcissist, they refuse to listen to others, refuse to admit fault, and to the narcissist, any pain you’re in is your doing, any pain the narcissist is in will also be your doing.

 They make others feel guilt by blaming those around them so that the narcissist can remain in control.
 They exploit peoples feelings to punish people, to bring out the worst in people, to take advantage of people for their own gain.

 Divide and conquer.

 To create doubts in your mind about the intentions of those around you.
-A narcissist uses divide and conquer to break down relationships of those around them, to pull people away from support, so people can not learn the actual reality and expose the narcissists lies.
+A narcissist uses divide and conquers to break down relationships of those around them, to pull people away from support, so people can not learn the actual reality and expose the narcissists lies.

 It’s used, so you become weaker as you lose not only your support network but through their many manipulative methods, you lose your trust not only in others but also within your judgment of others, becoming fearful of judgment.
 Hence, you become too afraid to speak to those around you about what’s happening to you.
 Divide and conquer helps the narcissist isolation of you.

 Insolation.
 The state of being in a place or feeling alone, leading to feelings of loneliness, depression and anxiety.